What causes lung cancer?

 What are some of the symptoms?

-In many cases, there are no symptoms at all until the disease is in it's later stages.
+In many cases, there are no symptoms at all until the disease is in later stages.
 Early detection is the best chance for survival.
 However, here is a list of just a few early symptoms that may be present:

 - A dry cough that doesn't go away